 If free trade is to augur a more peaceful future, then the principles of economic freedom—which underscore free trade—must be understood and embraced by citizen and leader alike.
 They must perceive the market system as fundamentally just and its end—individual prosperity—as a value worth pursuing and prioritizing.

 The most promising and proven path to peace has been economic freedom.
 On the domestic front this fact is easily understood.
 In the United States, interactions between individuals must be based on mutual consent; the initiation of force is banned except in cases of self-defense.
 To prosper, individuals must therefore produce goods and services valued by others who then trade with producers on a voluntary basis.
 Individual profit-seeking is a win-win: it increases the overall wealth and economic opportunities in society as a whole.

 Government rightly should be restricted to protecting the lives, liberty, and property of individuals.
 Such a society would seem peaceful by its very nature.

 There’s a stunning amount of evidence linking freedom and prosperity.
-Just one such piece of evidence is the 2009 Index of Economic Freedom, published by the Heritage Foundation and the Wall Street Journal.
-The Index found that one-fifth of countries with the highest scores on economic freedom had average per capita incomes of $40,253 while the bottom one-fifth had incomes of only $3,926.
+Just one such piece of evidence is the annual Index of Economic Freedom, published by the Heritage Foundation and the Wall Street Journal.
+The Index found that countries with the highest scores on economic freedom consistently have higher average per capita incomes than the bottom one-fifth.